CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 - Here a [video](https://www.youtube.com/watch?v=c9rKQVtEjNc) by *Daniel Berry* mounting a 64GB SSD.
 - Here a [blogpost](https://www.umpcportal.com/2014/01/how-to-upgrade-the-acer-c720-chromebook-with-an-m-2-sata-from-mydigitalsdd/) and a [video](https://www.youtube.com/watch?v=-jOHHyJMgWk) by *Steve Paine* mounting a 128GB SSD.

 In order to open the laptop you need to turn it off and to remove 13 screws placed on the bottom side (Note: one of the screw is hidden under the round "seal" sticker - If you mind, once you’ve broken that sticker you don’t have a warranty anymore!).
-Then gently insert a thin plastic tool/point or a card in the gap between the bottom side and the keyboard side to completely free the bottom side (better to start from the hinges, anyway I suggest to watch the linked videos).
+Then gently insert a thin plastic tool/point or a card in the gap between the bottom side and the keyboard side to completely free the bottom side (better to start from the hinges, anyway I suggest to watch videos the linked above).

 I provide here a view of the opened laptop.